Publishers’ first-look at the Header Bidding raised a question – ‘How to get Higher CPMs in Header Bidding?’. Is it

 The Digital ecosystem has gone very big and the industry has tried several times to streamline it.
 But it’s still in little trouble due to inefficiency and fragmentation.

-Header bidding is the technique which has taken its inception out of this.
+Header bidding is the technique that has taken its inception out of this.
 Due to the inundation of the advertisers for the same time inventory, it’s bound to create a competition among the advertisers and it leads to a greater surge in the CPM for an ad impression.

 In short, Header bidding enables a more competitive, more dynamic programmatic ad stack.
 It’s known that by header bidding, publishers are boosting CPMs by as much as 60%.
 But, why your CPMs are still struggling to climb up?